ritik-3/100-days-of-python-codes/README.md

 Feel free to suggest improvements or new project ideas.

 ## License
 This project is licensed under the MIT License.
+See the [LICENSE](LICENSE) file for more details.